-- a. ensuring the criteria for examination (as prescribed in the Graduate Research Examination Procedures) are followed and directing the way in which higher degrees by research will be examined - b. the appointment of examiners in accordance with the criteria and procedures outlined in the Graduate Research Nomination and Appointment of Examiners Procedures - c. determining the conditions for the format, submission and retention of theses, as outlined in the Graduate Research Thesis Requirements, Submission and Retention Procedures and associated schedules - d. making a recommendation to Academic Board for the award of a higher degree by research in each case.
+- a. ensuring the criteria for examination (as prescribed in the Graduate Research Examination Procedures listed in the clauses below) are followed and directing the way in which higher degrees by research will be examined - b. the appointment of examiners in accordance with the criteria and procedures outlined in the Graduate Research Examinations Procedure - Nomination and Appointment of Examiners - c. determining the conditions for the format, submission and retention of theses, as outlined in the Graduate Research Examinations Procedure - Thesis Requirements, Submission and Retention and associated schedules - d. making a recommendation to Academic Board for the award of a higher degree by research in each case.